tobinski/tei-publisher-base/Readme.md

-# TEI publisher base image
+# TEI publisher lib image
-This image contains an exist-db with the tei-publisher librarys.
+This image contains an exist-db with the tei-publisher library.
 You can use this image to build you an image with your own TEI-publisher app

 ## Build an image for your own app
 After you finished your tei-publisher app and wants to deploy it as a container you can just use this image as a base to build on.